mtremsal/fly-machines-proxy-demo/README.md

 Each instance also runs a [proxy](https://fly.io/docs/reference/architecture/#fly-networking) that, among other things, takes care of establishing the wireguard-based mesh connections to everything else that runs in your organization, essentially faking a local LAN despite everything being scattered across a bunch of different regions.
 This proxy is user-configurable to some extent with the [Fly Replay Header](https://fly.io/docs/reference/fly-replay/).
 By setting the `fly-replay` response header into HTTP calls we can tell the proxy _"while this was delivered to me, I'd like you to replay it to a different region/instance/app/etc. instead"_.
 So now, instead of deploying our own proxy or service mesh, and having to keep track of the IPs of our instances in a bunch of different regions, we can just declaratively say _"route this request over there, as if I had never received it in the first place"_.
 Pretty cool.

 We'll want to avoid creating redirection loops.
 Let's say we inject `fly-replay region=cdg` in all calls to the `/gameserver/cdg` route.
 The first request reaches EWR (or whatever's closest) and the proxy agrees to replay it to CDG instead.
-But now we have a call to `/gameserver/cdg` that needs to actually be served by the instance in CDG.
+But now we have a call to `/gameserver/cdg` that needs to actually be served by the instance in CDG, and not replayed.
 How do we insure we don't inject the response header into this call as well and cause a loop?
 Luckily for us, Fly's proxy adds a request header called `fly-replay-src` into all requests it replays.
 We just need to ensure we only inject the `fly-replay` response header into calls that don't already have `fly-replay-src` as a request header. (note: with this approach we're still doing a single pointless redirection if the user happens to initially be routed to the intended region because it's closest -- it's a local redirect taking 2ms so we can live with this.)

 Okay, so our neat trick works for regular HTTP calls, but what about websockets?
 Crucially, establishing a websocket is really just going through a handshake with regular HTTP/1.1 calls.
 The client [opens the handshake](https://www.rfc-editor.org/rfc/rfc6455#section-1.3) by embedding the request headers `Upgrade: websocket` and `Connection: Upgrade`, and assuming the server agrees, it responds with a `101 Switching Protocols` response code.
 This looks a lot like the [TLS upgrade scheme](https://www.rfc-editor.org/rfc/rfc2817) (RFC2817).